Agent Trial

 public ORUK_API_KEY unset Last ~100 stories on /v1/stories/feed; filters applied client-side. oruk_get_latest, oruk_search_news, oruk_get_breaking, oruk_get_topic, oruk_get_story (recent only), oruk_get_corroboration, plus all static tools (oruk_list_categories, oruk_describe_api, oruk_show_pricing, oruk_health).

-authed ORUK_API_KEY set Full corpus on Railway (~36 k stories at last check), with cursor pagination, full-text search, and arbitrary evt_… lookups.
+authed ORUK_API_KEY set Full available corpus on the production API, with cursor pagination, full-text search, and arbitrary evt_… lookups.
 Everything in public mode plus oruk_list_sources, oruk_get_stats, deeper history, deeper filters.

 Install